Wiggins leads Wolves past Heat 116-109 with late 3 barrage

 UP NEXT

 Heat: Host Atlanta on Tuesday.
-The Hawks entered Sunday as one of eight unbeaten teams in the NBA.
+Spoelstra said Butler will play against the Hawks, who are one of six unbeaten teams left in the NBA.

 Timberwolves: Play at Philadelphia on Wednesday.
 Robert Covington, the centerpiece of the package acquired for Butler, missed both games against the 76ers last season because of a bone bruise on his right knee.